InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 Note: A transition from Wiki to Github is in the works.
 For the time being, some of both are being done until all is transferred.
 Default to github.

-# InnerSource Patterns Workflow
+# Add and Review Patterns on Github

-The rest of this document describes the workflow / process for writing, reviewing and publishing InnerSource ideas, donuts and patterns.
-It utilizes Pull Requests to facilitate collaborative reviews.
+The rest of this document describes the workflow / process for writing, reviewing, and publishing InnerSource ideas, donuts and patterns.
+It utilizes Github Pull Requests to facilitate collaborative reviews.

 ## Workflow